afshinrahmati/Nest-sqlite-crud/README.md

 ## Hooks
 save format like log table and dont use like object {email:"t",pass:7895} this is not hooks save() + remove() ==> use Hooks But insert() + update() + deleted() ==> dont use Hooks

+## serialize(Show Data with world format) and deserialize your data
+Data serialization is the process of converting an object into a stream of bytes to more easily save or transmit it. why is it important?
+In some distributed systems, data and its replicas are stored in different partitions on multiple cluster members.
+If data is not present on the local member, the system will retrieve that data from another member.
+This requires serialization for use cases such as:

+Deserialization is the process of reconstructing a data structure or object from a series of bytes or a string in order to instantiate the object for consumption.
+This is the reverse process of serialization, i.e., converting a data structure or object into a series of bytes for storage or transmission across devices.
+To fetch an object state over a wire or read it from persistent storage, a system must be able to deserialize it from raw bytes.

+## exclude
+when user create and we return all data in response(serialize,transformer Data) we dont show password and we should use @Eclude in class class-transformer step2 ==> we can handel with custom.
+1) create folder interceptors 2)create file serialize.intercepteor.ts